Contribution of the thermal mass to the chiral vortical effect and magnetobaryogenesis: Conclusion

 \section{Conclusion}

 In this study, we have concentrated on the CVE originating from the temperature-dependent effective thermal masses of the fermions, in the symmetric phase.
-We have first obtained the hyperelectric CVE coefficient for a single fermion species with chirality $r$ which includes thermal masses, and presented its small mass limit, i.e. $c_\mathrm{v,r}(T,m_{r},\mu_r)\simeq rQ_r \left(\frac{T^2}{24}-\frac{m_{r}(T)^2}{16\pi^{2}}+\frac{\mu_{r}(T)^2}{8\pi^2}\right)$.
-Adding up the contributions from all fermions, we have shown that the explicit $T^2$ terms cancel.
-Moreover, the contributions of the gauge interactions to the thermal masses in the hyperelectric chiral vortical current cancel out due to the gauge symmetry, while the contributions due to the Yukawa processes yield a nonzero expression proportional to $T^2$.
-We have emphasized that the explicit $T^2$ dependence in $c_\mathrm{v,r}$, which added up to zero, is distinct from the temperature dependence which entered implicitly from the thermal masses $m_r(T)$.
-We have shown that this term can produce a hyperelectric chiral vortical current, in the presence of transient vorticity fluctuation, leading to the generation of hypermagnetic fields and matter-antimatter asymmetries from zero initial values, even though the weak sphalerons are also taken into account.
+We have first obtained the hyperelectric CVE coefficient for a single fermion species with chirality $r$ which includes thermal masses, and presented its small thermal mass limit, i.e. $c_{\mathrm{v,}r}(T,m_{r},\mu_r)\simeq rQ_r \left(\frac{T^2}{24}-\frac{m^{2}_{r}(T)}{16\pi^{2}}+\frac{\mu^{2}_{r}(T)}{8\pi^2}\right)$.
+Adding up the contributions from all fermions in the total hyperelectric chiral vortical current, we have shown that the explicit $T^2$ terms cancel.
+Moreover, the contributions of the gauge interactions to the thermal masses in the total hyperelectric chiral vortical current cancel out due to the gauge symmetry, while the contributions due to the Yukawa processes yield a nonzero expression proportional to $T^2$.
+We have emphasized that the explicit $T^2$ dependence in $c_{\mathrm{v,}r}$, which added up to zero in $c_\mathrm{v}$, is distinct from the temperature dependence which entered implicitly from the thermal masses $m_r(T)$.
+We have shown that this implicit $T^2$ dependent term can produce a hyperelectric chiral vortical current, in the presence of transient vorticity fluctuation, leading to the generation of hypermagnetic fields and matter-antimatter asymmetries from zero initial values, even though the weak sphalerons are also taken into account.